RUSU Education Officer – Lillie-Mae Firmin

-Secondly, I will work to ensure that there are more study spaces across both campuses throughout the 2026 Transform.
-I would work with the University to provide later opening times on study spaces, provide easily accessible resources both online and on campus and improve computer access across both campuses.
+Secondly, I will work to ensure that there are more study spaces across all campuses throughout the 2026 Transform.
+I would work with the University to provide later opening times on study spaces, provide easily accessible resources both online and on campus and improve computer access across all campuses.

 Thirdly, I will campaign for a printing allowance for every student, as well as extended allowances for those studying an arts based degree.
 Multiple universities around the UK offer this allowance, so why can’t we?

 - Introduce mid-modular feedback: Frequent feedback to ensure that changes happen in real time.

 - More study spaces: Ensure easily accessible spaces across all campuses, with computer access and adequate plug sockets!